Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

                         stores results in a SUBFOLDER of the result folder -sd {None,csv,pandas}, --store-data {None,csv,pandas}
-                        store result of first execution of each query -vq, --verbose-queries
+                        store result of first execution of each query -dd, --discard-data   result sets of all queries is discarded (not fetched at all) -vq, --verbose-queries
                         print every query that is sent -vs, --verbose-statistics